JohnDHoinville/vpat-report/AUTHENTICATION_ERROR_HANDLING_FIX.md

 ## Impact
 This fix resolves the issue where users were being unexpectedly logged out during save operations, improving the overall reliability and user experience of the VPAT reporting system.

+---

+# SAVE FUNCTIONALITY FIX

+## Additional Issue Fixed
+After resolving the authentication error handling, we discovered that the change detection save system was calling the wrong API endpoint.

+### Problem
+The `saveRequirementChanges()` function was calling `/requirements/{id}` instead of the correct `/unified-requirements/{id}/status-override` endpoint for manual status overrides.

+### Solution
+Updated the save function to:
+1. **Route manual status overrides** to the correct `/unified-requirements/{id}/status-override` endpoint
+2. **Maintain compatibility** with other requirement changes through the original endpoint
+3. **Preserve data consistency** by updating both local state and requirements list

+### Result
+✅ **Save Changes button now works correctly**
+✅ **Status overrides persist after page reload**
+✅ **Both immediate save and batch save systems work**

+Users can now:
+- See the "Save Changes" button when making status changes
+- Successfully save manual status overrides
+- Have changes persist across page reloads